nerc-project/nerc-docs/docs/other-tools/apache-spark/spark.md

 - Navigate to *Project -> Compute -> Instances*.

-- Start the shut down master VM, click *Action -> Start Instance*.
+- Restart the shutdown master VM, click *Action -> Start Instance*.

-- The final sets up for our Spark cluster looks like this, with 1 master node and 2 worker nodes:
+- The final set up for our Spark cluster looks like this, with 1 master node and 2 worker nodes:

     ![Spark Cluster VMs](images/spark-nodes.png)